hirosystems/docs/docs/hacks/index.md

   </a>
 </div>

-**Hiro Hacks** is a series of challenges that prepare developers to build on Bitcoin layers.
-We are rolling out new challenges every Friday for the first 3 weeks of December (December 1st, 8th, and 15th).
-Each Friday, we will introduce a new `Hack` that involves:
+**Hiro Hacks** is a series of coding challenges that prepare developers to build on Bitcoin layers.
+We're dropping a new `Hack` the next three Fridays—December 1st, 8th, and 15th.
+And as part of the launch, we are giving away BTC prizes for the ten best submissions per week!
+Each Hack involves:

-- **Guided Discovery**: We will help you navigate our products, starting from the basic building blocks to create something awesome.
-- **Creative Freedom**: As you go through the guide, your task is to _make it your own_ through the `Challenges` section, which is designed to push your understanding in creative and rewarding directions.
+- **Discovery**: Build awesome apps, overcome challenges, and win prizes
+- **Advancement**: Become a full-stack Stacks developer before the Bitcoin Halving in April
 - **Supporting Resources**: We'll offer guides and starter templates to enhance your experience and jumpstart each hack.
 - **Community**: Connect with peers and mentors on Discord, and share your creations with the world.

+And there's also a grand prize for the hacker who best completes all three hacks...

 ## Explore Hiro Hacks